 MacBook, MacBook Air, and MacBook Pro computers with built-in batteries should only have their batteries replaced by an Apple Authorized Service Provider or Apple Retail Store.
 Attempting to replace a built-in battery yourself could damage your equipment, and such damage is not covered by warranty.

-Mac notebooks with built-in batteries:
+These Mac notebooks have built-in batteries:

 - All MacBook Air computers

 - All MacBook Pro computers with Retina display

 - MacBook Pro (13-inch, Mid 2009) and later; MacBook Pro (15-inch, Mid 2009) and later